vedanova/vedanova.github.io/_posts/2014-04-25-activerecord-adapter-for-crate.markdown

 tags:
 - ruby
 - crate
-excerpt_short: User Crate as database replacement inside Rails
+excerpt_short: Use Crate as database replacement inside Rails
 ---

 The work on providing a way to expand the Ruby ecosystem for [Crate](http://www.crate.io) continues.
 After starting the